authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Overview        {#why-bimi}
 ============

 The Sender Policy Framework ([SPF]), DomainKeys Identified Mail ([DKIM]), and Domain-based Message Authentication, Reporting, and Conformance ([DMARC]) provide mechanisms for domain-level authentication for email messages.
 They enable cooperating email senders and receivers to distinguish messages that are authorized to use the domain name from those that are not.
+BIMI relies on these authentication protocols, but is not a new authentication protocol itself.

 MUAs are increasingly incorporating graphical logos to indicate the identity of the sender of a message.
-While a discussion of the merits of doing this are beyond the scope of this document, at present there are no open standards for publishing and discovery of logos or of tying these usages only to properly authenticated messages.
+While a discussion of the merits of doing this are beyond the scope of this document, at present there are no open standards for publishing and discovery of preferred logos or of tying these usages only to properly authenticated messages.

 Because of this need for brand specific indicators, some mail-receiving organizations have developed closed systems for obtaining and displaying brand indicators for some select domains.
 While this enabled these mail-receiving organizations to display brand indicators for a limited subset of messages, this closed approach has significant downsides: